muziejus/media-history-of-nyc/sections/assessment.md

-reading journal provides you with the opportunity to jot down both your thoughts regarding that meeting’s reading and points of entry to the text that will help kickstart class participation with questions about specific passages, for example.
+reading journal provides you with the opportunity to jot down both your thoughts regarding that meeting’s reading and points of entry to the text that will help kickstart class participation with questions about specific passages.
 The journals can be written as emails and should be around 400–600 words in length.
 These are experimental moments for you, so do not hesitate to take risks in your interpretations.
 That said, they should be written clearly.
 Additionally, this is a moment to use Baldick’s dictionary of